5 key takeaways from the July jobs report - NewsBreak

 5 key takeaways from the July jobs report

-NEW YORK — (AP) — July's jobs report was a stunner, in more ways than one.
-Despite raging inflation and anxiety about a possible recession, employers created 528,000 jobs last month, more than double market expectations.
+July's jobs report was a stunner, in more ways than one.
+Despite raging inflation and anxiety about a possible recession, employers created 528,000 jobs last month , more than double market expectations.
 That's the fastest pace of hiring since February.

 While the monthly jobs report is always highly anticipated, the July report was even more closely watched by investors, policymakers and the public.
 There have been increasing signs that the U.S. economy is heading into a recession.
 The strong job market may diminish those fears for now.
 But with inflation stubbornly high, the Federal Reserve may need to take additional measures to slow down the economy.